ufeindt/macronovae-rosswog/README.md

 * Dynamic ejecta models for NSNS mergers are named according to the NS masses, i.e. ns12n14 stands for 1.2 and 1.4 M_sun.
 * Dynamic ejecta models for NSBH mergers are numbered according to Table 1 in the paper.
 * Wind models are numbered according as in Table 2 of the paper.
 * If no nuclear mass model (FRDM or DZ31) is stated in the file name, MNmodel1 with FRDM was used.
 Otherwise it is MNmodel2 with the stated nuclear mass model.
+The major difference of the mass models in this context comes from alpha decays of nuclei heavier than lead.
+Therefore, the mass formulae are mainly relevant for the dynamic ejecta, since the winds do not produce these very heavy elements.
 * Some file names contain a string indicating the opacity, e.g. kappa10 for an opacity of 10 cm^2 g^-1.
 If the opacity is not stated, it is 10 cm^2 g^-1 for dynamic ejecta and 1 cm^2 g^-1 for winds.